 The risk of diabetes is higher among low-income populations.
 The progression from pre-diabetes to type 2 diabetes can often be prevented through lifestyle interventions.
 The Diabetes Prevention Program (DPP) is among the best-studied lifestyle interventions.
 However, people with low incomes often face barriers to engaging in the DPP when offered in traditional settings.
 Providing digital online access to the DPP – combined with personally tailored guidance and care coordination – might improve participation, engagement, and outcomes.

 |Further Study Details:

 This study will assess the feasibility and health impacts (behavioral and cardio-metabolic outcomes) of implementing a virtually-delivered Diabetes Prevention Program (vDPP) – facilitated by community health workers or hospital-based community nurses –among low-income adults at risk for type 2 diabetes.
 It will identify and address barriers to participating in evidence-based lifestyle programs.
-The study will take place in three Connecticut communities: New Haven, Ansonia, and Derby.
+The study will take place in New Haven and the Lower Naugatuck Valley of Connecticut.

 - Conduct formative research (focus groups, interviews with key stakeholders, and a small pilot study) with community partners to assess community, systemic, technological, and structural level barriers to implementing a v-DPP.

 - In collaboration with community partners, use strategies identified in Aim 1 to maximize impact of the v-DPP in target communities, as evidenced by measures of Reach, Effectiveness, Adoption, Implementation, and Maintenance; and assess factors influencing RE-AIM outcomes, such as social determinants of health, demographic variables, and self-efficacy.

 - Demonstrate improvements in diet quality, physical activity, body weight, and blood pressure, in low-income adults at risk for type 2 diabetes who participate in a v-DPP facilitated by community-based care coordination.